-If Oracle Cluster Registry (OCR) and voting files are stored on Network File System (NFS), then move these files to Oracle ASM disk groups before upgrading Oracle Grid Infrastructure.
+You can move Oracle Cluster Registry (OCR) and voting files from Network File System (NFS) to Oracle Automatic Storage Management (Oracle ASM) disk groups.

-1. As Oracle Grid Infrastructure installation owner (grid), create the Oracle ASM disk group using ASMCA.
+- 1. As the grid user, create the Oracle ASM disk group using ASMCA. - \$ ./asmca

-./asmca

 Follow the steps in the ASMCA wizard to create the Oracle ASM disk group, for example, DATA.